 - Laser Cutters

-The lab is managed by Rachel Vroman, Burton LeGeyt and Chris Hansen, fabrication/technology specialists.
+The lab is managed by Rachel Vroman, Burton LeGeyt and Marco Martins, fabrication/technology specialists.
 Iris Ayala provides administrative support.
-Additional technical support is provided by part-time technical assistants and a team of approximately 100 trained students.
-Together they provide advice and assistance regarding all work that takes place in the lab, maintain an extensive arsenal of devices and machines, and monitor safety.
+Additional technical support is provided by part-time technical assistants and a team of approximately 100 students.
+Together, they provide advice and assistance regarding all work that takes place in the lab, maintain an extensive arsenal of devices and machines, and monitor safety.
 While making activities take place off-campus, the team continues to offer support and guidance.

-Please visit the Fabrication Lab website for more details.
+Visit the Fabrication Lab website for more details, including: